The photograph that could blow up the marriage of Charlene and Alberto de Monaco

 Jazmin, who is Alberto’s first-born daughter, was born as a result of an affair with Tamara Rotolo in 1991.
 She was a waitress from California who met the monarch on the Côte d’Azur and, after hooking up with him, became pregnant.
 Alberto did not recognize the calf until 2006, the year in which he officially introduced Charlene as his mate.

-The tabloid press rumored that Charlene went to South Africa a year ago precisely to escape this new controversy of her husband’s alleged secret daughter, which in the end ended in nothing but her, it completely saturated.
+The tabloid press rumored that Charlene went to South Africa a year ago precisely to escape this new controversy of her husband’s alleged secret daughter, which in the end ended in nothing but she was completely saturated.

 Now, with the marriage at its worst and Charlene’s health in the shambles, She is admitted to a mental health clinic and this photo of her children with her husband’s older children will not help her focus much on her recovery.

-This may indicate that the prince has made room in his agenda to meet with his offspring to meet each other or perhaps these private meetings have been happening over time and only now there is a graphic proof of public domain about it.
+This may indicate that the prince has made time in his agenda to meet with his offspring to meet or perhaps these private meetings have been happening over time and only now is there a graphic proof of public domain about it.

 The truth is that just two months ago it was published that Alexandre’s mother, Nicole, said that Charlene had moved her son to a room in the employees’ wing of the house before her Royal wedding with Alberto.
 The prince has denied such information but the doubt always remains in the air and reflects that there is no family atmosphere and harmony between them.